 Vending Machine Pizza

-Have you ever had vending machine pizza?
+Have you ever had a vending machine pizza?
 We gave it a try!
 It was pretty cool that you just had to hit a few buttons to choose your toppings, then sit back and wait.
-After several minutes our hot pizza came out in a take away box.
+After several minutes our hot pizza came out in a takeaway box.
 We grabbed our slicer from the convenient drawer on the side and cut into our very own vending machine pizza!

 We like cars.
 In fact, both of our kids are named after English automobile manufacturers!
-Mazda is an independent manufacturer known for their commitment to the driver and the driving experience.
+Mazda is an independent manufacturer known for its commitment to the driver and the driving experience.
 We have become huge fans of Mazda since moving to Japan but especially since touring the factory.
 The assembly line was mind-blowing and a definite highlight of the whole tour!
 They give tours Monday – Friday, and in the morning it is in English.
 If you love Mazdas or are a car enthusiast, this is a great stop!
 You must make reservations in advance.

 Hiroshima Prefectural Art Museum – Kagura

 Kagura is a type of ritual dance that has been present in Japan for over 1,000 years.
 It is a purifying ritual, an art form, and a way to tell stories, with music played on drums and pipes, and performers wearing elaborate masks.
 Kagura isn’t seen everywhere in Japan, but it’s in Hiroshima!

 Every Wednesday, starting in April and finishing in December, artists put on a Kagura performance at the Kagura Monzen Toji Village.
 Performances have historically had doors open at 6:00 PM, performances begin at 7:00, and they finish at 8:45.